• Art Magazine

 Joachim Rodriguez y Romero

-Nikita Golubev lives in Moscow, rummaging in the dirt every day, following a lot of people who are more or less enthusiastic about what he does.
+Nikita Golubev lives in Moscow, digs in the dirt every day, and is followed by a large number of people who are more or less enthusiastic about what he does.

-And yet the socially disrupted contemporaries who are Geibernd on this article
+And yet, the socially disturbed contemporaries who eagerly devour this article about

-His dirt is on a truck, the longer not cleaned, the better; And Nikita Golubev "rummages in the dirt" because he uses the dirty trucks as a canvas for his art .
+His dirt is on a truck, the longer it hasn't been cleaned, the better; and Nikita Golubev “rummages in the dirt” because he uses the dirty trucks as a canvas for his art .

-Fascinating paintings arise on these dark areas that tell a story of overwork and exploitation, indifference and neglect.
+Fascinating paintings emerge on these dark surfaces, which tell a story of overwork and exploitation, indifference and neglect.

 • "Surfer"

-Or works that open mental excursions into completely different worlds:
+Or works that open up mental excursions into completely different worlds:

 • "Octopus"